LimnoDataScience/plume_bloom_drivers/README.md

 2. Copy-paste this code into that file: `gd_email: 'YOUR_EMAIL@some.service'`
 3. Change the `YOUR_EMAIL@some.service` part of the file to match your own email that you will use to access the data.
 4. Then, try running `tar_make()`.

+### Lake Superior spatial data

+For now, the Lake Superior shapefile `LakeSuperiorWatershed.shp` is only available to our internal team via Box.
+You should download the spatial zip called `LakeSuperiorWatershed.zip` from Box (includes all associated metadata files) and unzip to the folder `1_download/in`.
+This will ensure that the target in `1_download.R` called `p1_lake_superior_watershed_shp` will successfully find the file it needs.

 ## Finding and viewing outputs